Festivals & Events

 Karijini National Park Explained: How to Visit in 2023

-Karijini National Park Explained: How to Visit in 2023 640 427 James Turner
+Karijini National Park Explained: How to Visit in 2023 640 427 Horizons West

 Located in the remote Pilbara region of Western Australia, Karijini National Park is our pride and joy.
 Our natural wonder which remains relatively undiscovered by tourists.
 With its stunning gorges, waterfalls, and pristine natural landscapes, Karijini is a true oasis in the middle of the Australian outback.
 If visiting Karrijini is on the cards for 2023, we thought we’d get a list together about how to get there, what to pack and, more importantly – the best gorges to visit!